thomasleavy/home-pilot/README.md

 # Home Pilot

-This is a smart-home control app.
+This is a smart-home control <strong>mobile first</strong> app.
 Control heating, hot water, lights and view usage insights from one place.
 The frontend talks to a Node.js backend, which bridges your devices (via MQTT) and the web.

 **Why it’s useful:** One dashboard for thermostat, hot water, lights and sensors; per-account settings and insights; works with a local MQTT broker and optional simulated devices.